adnfx2/react-course-project/README.md

       npm install -g json-server

-3- Now in your terminal go to JSON-server folder correspondent to this project and run the following command:
+3- Now in your terminal go to "JSON-server" folder correspondent to this project and run the following command:

       json-server --watch db.json -d 2000 -p 3001